-NAFDAC says EU rejected 24 Nigeria exported products in 2016 - Nigeria Today
+NAFDAC Says EU Rejected 24 Nigeria Exported Products In 2016 - Nigeria Today

 “NAFDAC and other regulatory agencies of the government are working round the clock to ensure that when the ban is lifted, we can then begin to export more agricultural products to EU,” Jimoh, who is also the NAFDAC Director Special Duties, said.

-The post NAFDAC says EU rejected 24 Nigeria exported products in 2016 appeared first on Vanguard News.
+The post NAFDAC Says EU Rejected 24 Nigeria Exported Products In 2016 appeared first on leadership.ng.

 Do you something awesome to share with the world?
 Click here to share